-82 children (13%+) on roll are currently or have been subject to the highest form of child protection and concern and/or intervention (level 4).
-A very significant increase in child protection work undertaken by the pastoral team. @25% of children have been subject to some formal external safeguarding including Early Help.
+95 children (15%+) on roll currently have been subject to the highest form of child protection and concern and/or intervention (level 4).
+This proportion is @double the proportion in historic data.

-Approximately 38% of pupil premium children have been referred, placed or received intervention at Level 4, the highest safeguarding threshold.
-6+X greater than non-pupil premium children.
+Almost 50% of pupil premium children have been referred, placed or received intervention at Level 4, the highest safeguarding threshold.
+12+X greater than non pupil premium children.